QinMing/Nachos-Operating-System/readme.md

         23: if a parent calls Join on a child and the child has finished executing, the parent does not block
         24: a thread does not call join on itself
         25: join is only invoked on threads created to be joined
-        26: join is only called on a thread taht has forked
+        26: join is only called on a thread that has forked
         27: join is not called more than once on a thread
 ----------